aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 ---
-title: Create PDF from CAD: Export DXF to WMF with Aspose.CAD
+title: 'Create PDF from CAD: Export DXF to WMF with Aspose.CAD'
 linktitle: Exporting DXF to WMF Format
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to create PDF from CAD by exporting DXF to WMF using Aspose.CAD for .NET – step‑by‑step guide with code‑free instructions.